Oguzhanrose/webscrapingproject/README.md

 <br>

 ## 1.)
 Webscraping
 So we start first with scraping the data from this [website](https://online.hafizmustafa.com/baklava-en).
+We are doing so, by first importing relevant libraries such as Beautifulsoup4, requests etc. Then we fetch the whole content from the website, and starting writing a script to only extract the data of interest.
+Many comments are written in the code to guide why the code is written so.
+Lastly we store all the extracted data of interest in the prepared csv file.

 ### 1.1) Import relevant libraries